MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-deploy.md

 - Setting up Teams Rooms in meeting spaces and connecting the peripheral devices you need (see the OEM documentation for your set of devices)

 > [!TIP]
-> As a companion to this article, we recommend using the [**Microsoft Teams Rooms automated setup guide**](https://go.microsoft.com/fwlink/?linkid=2224463) when signed in to the Microsoft 365 Admin Center.
+> As a companion to this article, we recommend using the [Microsoft Teams Rooms automated setup guide](https://go.microsoft.com/fwlink/?linkid=2224463) when signed in to the Microsoft 365 admin center.
 This guide will customize your experience based on your environment.
-To review best practices without signing in and activating automated setup features, go to the [**M365 Setup portal**](https://go.microsoft.com/fwlink/?linkid=2222974).
+To review best practices without signing in and activating automated setup features, go to the [Microsoft 365 setup portal](https://go.microsoft.com/fwlink/?linkid=2222974).

 ## Site readiness